flame/blis/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-First, thanks for your interest in contributing!
+That's fine, we are interested to hear your ideas!

-* You may wish to run your idea by opening an [issue](https://github.com/flame/blis/issues/new) to describe your new feature.
+* You may wish to run your idea by opening an [issue](https://github.com/flame/blis/issues/new) to describe your new feature, or how an existing feature is not sufficiently general-purpose.
 This allows you the chance to open a dialogue with other developers, who may provide you with useful feedback.

 * Before submitting new code, please read the [CodingConventions wiki](https://github.com/flame/blis/wiki/CodingConventions) guide to learn more about our preferred coding conventions.
 (See comments above regarding mismatched coding styles.)